Working Safely is a one-day course for people at any level, in any sector, that need a grounding in health and safety.

 - Delegates are evaluated using a multi-format question paper and a multiple choice hazard spotting exercise.

-- When you pass, you can choose to receive the IOSH Working safely certificate and/or the IOSH safety passport as proof of your qualification.
+- When you pass, you can choose to receive the IOSH Working safely certificate and/or the as proof of course attendance.